B&O I-1, I-1a, I-2, I-3 Caboose

 covered over.
 Many of the restored cabooses still have the original window

-framing under the sheathing.
+under the sheathing.

 The above photo shows a 4 window side I-5 caboose.